kdlasbang/cmpe273-assignment3/README.md

+Test Result for LRU Cache and Bloom filter

 # LRU Cache and Bloom Filter

 The assignment 3 is based on our simple [distributed cache](https://github.com/sithu/cmpe273-spring20/tree/master/midterm) where you have implmented the GET and PUT operations.